Dust mite allergy

 When to see a doctor

 If your signs and symptoms are severe — such as severe nasal congestion, difficulty sleeping or wheezing — call your doctor.
-Seek emergency care if wheezing or shortness of breath rapidly worsens or if you are short of breath with minimal activity.
+Seek emergency care if wheezing or shortness of breath rapidly worsens or if you're short of breath with minimal activity.

-Dust mites eat skin cells people shed, and rather than drinking water, they absorb water from humidity in the atmosphere.
-They thrive in temperatures around 70 F (21 C) and a relative humidity around 70 percent.
+Dust mites eat skin cells people have shed, and rather than drinking water, they absorb water from humidity in the atmosphere.
+They thrive in temperatures between 65 and 84 F (18.5 and 29 C) and a relative humidity higher than 50 percent.

 House dust is easily trapped in the fibers of bed linens, furniture cushions and carpeting.
 These materials also hold moisture well.
 Consequently, bedrooms are ideal habitats for dust mites.

-Dust also contains the feces and decaying bodies of dust mites, and it's the proteins present in this dust mite "debris" that's the culprit in dust mite allergy.
+Dust also contains the feces and decaying bodies of dust mites, and it's the proteins present in this dust mite "debris" that are the culprit in dust mite allergy.

 What causes the allergic reaction